 Key Takeaways

-- Risk blind spots are a structural problem, not a failure of effort: teams naturally identify risks within the boundaries of their own experience, which means entire categories of risk go unexamined until something goes wrong.
+- Risk blind spots are structural.
+Teams naturally identify risks within the boundaries of their own experience, which means entire categories of risk go unexamined until something goes wrong, regardless of how much effort the team puts in.

-- Risk Companion's AI suggests risks based on project type and industry context, then lets the team accept, modify, or discard each suggestion — the judgement stays with the people who know the project.
+- Risk Companion's AI suggests risks based on project type and industry context and lets the team accept, modify, or discard each suggestion, so the judgement stays with the people who know the project.

-- AI risk suggestions are most valuable for operational teams and first-line managers: people who are closest to the risks but furthest from risk management expertise and most likely to work from a blank page.
+- AI risk suggestions deliver particular value for operational teams and first-line managers, the people closest to the risks but furthest from risk management expertise, who are most likely to start from a blank page without structured support.

-- The AI in Risk Companion also suggests causes, consequences, and measures for existing risks, which means it helps you think through the shape of a risk, not just name it.
+- The AI in Risk Companion also suggests causes, consequences, and measures for existing risks, helping your team think through what could trigger a risk, what happens if it does, and what concrete steps would address it.

-- A risk register that starts from AI suggestions and is refined by the team produces better coverage than one built from experience alone, because it combines domain knowledge with a broader base of risk patterns.
+- A risk register that starts from AI suggestions and is refined by the team produces better coverage than one built from experience alone, because it combines domain knowledge with a broader base of risk patterns the team would not have reached independently.

 The problem with relying on experience alone

 Think about the last time your team sat down to identify risks on a new project.
-You probably started by thinking about what has gone wrong before — on similar projects, in your industry, in your own career.
-That is a reasonable place to start.
-It is also the reason so many risk registers have large, systematic gaps.
+You probably started by thinking about what has gone wrong before, on similar projects, in your industry, in your own career.
+That is a reasonable starting point, and it is also the reason so many risk registers have large, systematic gaps.

-Artificial intelligence risk identification addresses something that experience-based approaches cannot fix on their own: the structural limitation of human perspective.
-We identify risks within the boundaries of what we have already seen.
-The risks we have never encountered, the ones that come from adjacent industries, from different phases of a project lifecycle, or from combinations of factors we have not personally managed — those tend not to make the list.
+Artificial intelligence risk identification addresses the structural limitation that experience-based approaches carry with them: we identify risks within the boundaries of what we have already seen.
+The risks we have never encountered, the ones that come from adjacent industries, from different phases of a project lifecycle, or from combinations of factors we have not personally managed, tend not to make the list.
 And we do not know they are missing, because the definition of a blind spot is that you cannot see it.

-The conversation about AI in risk management has reached board level.
 Board directors increasingly see AI as a way to improve how organisations spot and respond to operational risks.
-The practical question is what AI actually does in the day-to-day work of identifying and managing risks.
+The practical question is what AI actually does in the day-to-day work of identifying and managing them.

-The answer in Risk Companion is specific and deliberately bounded: the AI expands the range of risks your team considers.
-It does not replace the team's judgement about which risks are real, relevant, and worth managing.
+The answer in Risk Companion is specific and deliberately bounded: the AI expands the range of risks your team considers, while the judgement about which risks are real, relevant, and worth managing stays with the team.

 What risk blind spots actually look like in practice

 Picture a construction company setting up a risk register for a new infrastructure project.
-The team is experienced.
-The project lead has managed ten similar contracts.
-The risks they identify are solid: ground condition uncertainty, subcontractor delivery delays, regulatory approval timing, weather disruption during the critical path.
+The team is experienced, the project lead has managed ten similar contracts, and the risks they identify are solid: ground condition uncertainty, subcontractor delivery delays, regulatory approval timing, weather disruption during the critical path.

-What they do not identify: a dependency on a single supplier for specialist materials who is also supplying three other major projects in the region, creating a market-level supply constraint that no single project team would naturally think to flag.
-A reputational risk tied to community relations in a phase they have not started planning yet.
-A cascade risk in the approval chain that has affected similar projects in a neighbouring country but not yet in their own market.
+What the team does not identify is a dependency on a single supplier for specialist materials who is also supplying three other major projects in the region, creating a market-level supply constraint that no single project team would naturally think to flag.
+They also miss a reputational risk tied to community relations in a phase they have not started planning yet, and a cascade risk in the approval chain that has affected similar projects in a neighbouring country but not yet in their own market.

-None of these are exotic.
-They are just outside the frame of reference the team was working from.
-A register that contains only the risks you already know about is only half a register.
+None of these are exotic risks.
+They are simply outside the frame of reference the team was working from, and a register that contains only the risks you already know about is only half a register.

 This is the gap that artificial intelligence risk suggestions are built to close.